INNOV8iON-NL/abap-exercises-codejam/exercises/ex0/README.md

 5. Right-click on the ZLOCAL package and choose “New“, then “ABAP Package“.
 <br>![](/exercises/ex0/images/00_00_0050.png)

-6. Give the name of the package as Z_GRP_XXX where XXX is your group number.
+6. Give the name of the package as Z_I8_XXX where XXX is your group number.
 Group numbers will be assigned by the instructor.
 Also give a meaningful description and click “Next“.
 <br>![](/exercises/ex0/images/00_00_0060.png)

 7. Click “Next”.